Carl Zimmerman (cricketer): Cricket career

 In his youth in Christchurch, Zimmerman was a rugby union player as well as a cricketer, representing Canterbury at rugby.
-After he moved to Oamaru in 1920 he represented the minor association of North Otago at cricket from the mid-1920s to the mid-1940s, and was one of the few North Otago players to be selected to play first-class cricket for Otago, which he did regularly in the late 1920s.
-In 1925–26, in his second match for Otago, he made 77 in the second innings against Auckland, adding 151 for the fourth wicket with his captain, Ernest Blamires.
+He played both sports at school and was coached by the former Canterbury cricket player Arthur Thomas.
+He played club cricket for West Christchurch Cricket Club before moving to Oamaru in 1920 after which he played for Oamaru Cricket Club and represented the minor association of North Otago from the mid-1920s to the mid-1940s.
+He was one of the few North Otago players to be selected to play first-class cricket for Otago, which he did regularly in the late 1920s.

+A left-handed batsman who was considered "very solid" but also "entertaining" and with the ability to score quickly, in 1925–26, in his second match for Otago, Zimmerman made 77 runs in the second innings against Auckland, adding 151 for the fourth wicket with his captain, Ernest Blamires.
+This was his highest score, and only half-century, in nine first-class matches for the provincial side.
+He also took eight wickets in first-class matches and was described as "a bowler with a fine length" who could "spin the ball nicely".

-Playing for the Oamaru Cricket Club, he won the North Otago Cricket Association batting award in 1925–26, with an average of 91.
-In late 1937 he scored 113, 212 and 151 in successive innings for Oamaru.
-When the Oamaru Cricket Club celebrated its sesquicentenary in 2014, Zimmerman was named in its all-time greatest eleven.
+Playing for Oamaru, Zimmerman won the North Otago Cricket Association batting award in 1925–26, with a batting average of 91 runs per innings.
+In late 1937 he scored 113, 212 and 151 in successive innings for Oamaru and when the club celebrated its sesquicentenary in 2014, Zimmerman was named in its all-time greatest eleven.

-Playing for North Otago against the touring Australians in 1927-28, Zimmerman reached his 50 in 28 minutes, and his century in 46 minutes, finishing on 117 not out.
-The Australians were resting their leading bowlers.
-Two weeks previously, in North Otago's match against Southland, he had scored 117 then taken 4 for 5 on the opening day.
-He took four wickets in each innings and made 145 not out against Hawke's Bay in 1932–33.
+When working as a teacher his opportunities to play senior cricket were limited, although after moving to the legal profession these increased.
+Playing for North Otago against the touring Australians in 1927–28, Zimmerman reached his 50 in 28 minutes, and his century in 46 minutes, finishing on 117 not out.
+Although the Australians were resting their leading bowlers the wicket was considered difficult to bat on and the score was the first century scored against the Australians during the tour.
+The Gisborne Times considered him to be a candidate to represent New Zealand against the tourists later in the season.
+Two weeks previously, in North Otago's match against Southland, he had scored 117 then taken five wickets for four runs on the opening day, a performance the Timaru Herald called this "one of the most notable feats in any kind of representative cricket this season".
+He scored 36 for Otago against the Australians in a first-class match, but was not selected for the New Zealand side in either of their matches against the tourists.
+In 1932–33 he took four wickets in each innings and made 145 not out against Hawke's Bay and continued to play for North Otago until the mid 1940s.